Caitlin Cary: Other projects

 In 2005, Cary released an album of duets, Begonias, with Thad Cockrell with songs composed by the duo.

 In 2013, Cary co-founded the North Carolina Music Love Army with Jon Lindsay.
-The collective of NC-based musicians created the We Are Not For Sale: Songs of Protest LP to oppose the regressive actions of the North Carolina General Assembly.
+The collective of North Carolina–based musicians created the We Are Not For Sale: Songs of Protest LP to oppose the regressive actions of the North Carolina General Assembly.
 The album was released worldwide via Redeye on November 26, 2013.

 In 2010, Caitlin performed with Matt Douglas (lead singer and songster for The Proclivities) in Raleigh's annual Love Hangover show, in which male/female duos sing love song covers.
-Then they formed the group Small Ponds, who released an EP on Last Chance Records in September 2010.
+They then formed the group Small Ponds, who released an EP on Last Chance Records in September 2010.

-Visual Arts
+Visual arts

-Cary is an accomplished visual artist and creates fabric collages she calls "Needle Print."
+Cary is an accomplished visual artist, creating fabric collages she calls "Needle Print."
 Examples of her work are prominently featured on her website.

 Personal life

-Cary is married to drummer/artist Skillet Gilmore, and they live in south Raleigh, North Carolina.
+Cary is married to drummer/artist Skillet Gilmore, and they live in South Raleigh, North Carolina.